adityauser/My-details/README.md

 ## Prerequisites

-We recommend you to use Python 3 for solving the tasks.
+We recommend you to use Python 3 for solving these tasks.
 To get your environment ready, run
 ```
 $ pip install -r requirements.txt
 ```